TopBiketoursPortugal/TopBikeToursPortugal/content/tours/camino-de-santiago-bike-tour-the-french-way-starting-in-león-spain.md

     price: 2199
     type: "1"
 afterpricing: >-
+  **\*Season:**

+  * LS - Low season: Nov 01 to Mar 25

+  * RS - Regular season: Mar 26 to 25 Jun and Set 26 to 31 Oct

+  * HS - High Season: Set 01 to 25 Set

+  * SS - Summer Season: Jun 26 to August 30

   **Observations:**

-  * Prices are based for 2 people sharing the same room;
+  * Prices are based for 2 people sharing the same standard room;

+  * Sea view (when available) or premium rooms, price on request;

   * Prices can suffer updates due high season, holidays or weekends

   * Beverages are not included at lunch and dinner when included in the package

   * If in a triple room with parents Children up to 10 years old - 35% discount.
 Children from 11 to 14 years old - 20% discount.
 Children from 15 to 17 years old - 15% discount.

   **Extras**

-  * Electric bicycles price: 300 €
+  * Electric bicycles price: 240€ (270 € for the 8 night package)

-  * Electric bicycles price reduce route: 175 €

-  * Supplement for single room: 650 €
+  * Supplement for single room: LS: 390€, RS: 420€, HS: 450€, SS.480€ (Premium option plus 250€)

-  * Supplement for single room reduce route: 329 €
+  * Supplement for single room with 8 night option: LS: 445€, RS: 475€, HS: 505€, SS.535€ (Premium option plus 250€)

+  * Solo traveler: 200 €

+  * Solo traveler with 8 night option: 220 €

   * Extra nights: on request

+  * Private group price on request
 feature:
   align: center
   image: /img/furadouro-forest-in-a-bicycle.jpg